Targeted Active Learning for Bayesian Decision-Making: Problem formulation

 \subsection{Active learning}

-Lastly, we assume access to a pool of unlabeled data ${\mathcal{U} = \{(\x_j, d_j)\}_{j=1}^{J}}$, from which the associated outcomes can be queried actively.
+We assume access to a pool of unlabeled data ${\mathcal{U} = \{(\x_j, d_j)\}_{j=1}^{J}}$, from which the associated outcomes can be actively queried.
 We wish to select queries from $\mathcal{U}$ which are maximally useful for the decision-making problem, i.e., queries which reduce uncertainty on the optimal decision for $\tx$.

 \paragraph{Conventional Bayesian active learning.}